signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 those read only definitions from where they are designed, then they appear as "extension points" that may be supported or not.
 If we choose this point of view, there is no reason to forbid these properties to exist.

-Non writable properties are ignored by "export protocols": they remain purely on the C# side with their default values.
+Non writable properties are ignored by serializers/deserializers: they remain purely on the C# side with their default values.

 > Abstract Read Only Properties are for the C# side only, they don't appear when Poco are exchanged.
-Poco Export Protocols
+[Poco Exchange](PocoExchange/README.md)
 > are unaware of these beasts.

 #### Current limitations of the "Abstract Read Only Properties"